 Claimants who receive disability benefits through SSI are also automatically entitled to Medicaid benefits.
 However, what comes with Medicaid eligibility is subject to change, so talking to a knowledgeable lawyer in Sandy Springs about specific options and possibilities may be a good idea.

-The application process for SSI can be exhausting and confusing.
+The claims process for SSI can be exhausting and confusing.
 Because the SSA denies almost 70 percent of initial claims, seeking the counsel of a skilled SSI attorney could make the difference in whether or not a claim is successful.
 The aid of a lawyer could become even more crucial if your claim is denied, as the appeal process can be intricate and intimidating.

 An adaptive and resourceful attorney could help you to file a thorough and effective claim.
 Call us today to learn more about how you could receive help with your Sandy Springs SSI claim.